-We have introduced a new feature to enable guest VMs that are backed up in VDDK mode to be restored in VMDK raw file format.
+Restoring a VM in VMDK format is used to enable guest VMs that are backed up in VDDK mode to be restored in VMDK raw file format.
 This feature is useful if you wish to restore the backed up VM to another VMware host (ESXi server) even without using the AhsayOBM.